 But the truth is, certain types of reverse osmosis water filtration systems will add essential minerals to the water after the filtration process.

 If you want to enjoy nutrient-rich water, it is recommended that you use an RO water filtration system that is equipped with a red mineral filter and carbonate.

-This added feature ensures that the drinking water does not contain any contaminants or harmful chemicals but is still infused with the minerals that your baby needs.
+This added feature ensures that the drinking water does not contain any contaminants or

 Concerns About Using Fluoridated Water for Your Baby’s Formula

 Breastmilk contains the right amount of fluoride that babies need, so this won’t be an issue for breastfeeding mothers.
 To provide the needs of babies, most formula manufacturers enrich their products with fluoride.

 If you are feeding your child with fluoride-enriched infant formula, the Centers for Disease Control and Prevention advises parents to avoid using fluoridated water in preparing baby formula to prevent the medical conditions associated with infant fluoride exposure.

 Parents must adhere to this recommendation since it has been noted that fluoridated water contains 250 times more fluoride than breastmilk.